Bossy-Ye/qRaman-Batt/Docs/THRESHOLDS_GUIDE.md

 ---

-**Implementation hint:** store the computed values back into your station’s recipe JSON (bump `version` and keep notes), and log the calibration artifacts (cal runs list, DOE summary, ROC plots) for audit.
+**Implementation hint:** store the computed values back into our station’s recipe JSON (bump `version` and keep notes), and log the calibration artifacts (cal runs list, DOE summary, ROC plots) for audit.